cattleio/stampede/README.md

   * VMs and containers can share the same network space
   * By default, a private IPSec VPN is created that spans servers
   * All containers and VMs live on a virtual network that can span across cloud
+  * Can also use any libvirt networking models for VMs
 * Interface
   * UI
   * REST API